gtrichard/InversionFinder/README.md

-# InversionFinder
+# InversionsFinder
 Snakemake-based pipeline to align multiple genomes and find large inversions.

 ## DESCRIPTION

-InversionFinder is a Snakemake pipeline using Mummer, Bedtools, Imagemagick and Gnuplot.
+InversionsFinder is a Snakemake pipeline using Mummer, Bedtools, Imagemagick and Gnuplot.

 Given a list of genomes, it performs whole genome alignment using `nucmer` for each and every genome comparison in a two by two fashion.
 Alignments are then filtered using `delta-filter`, and further filtered during the plotting step of `mummerplot`.
 The resulting alignment plots are converted to pdf using Imagemagick `convert`.
 The alignment coordinates in both genomes are converted to a tab-delimited file using `show-coords` from Mummer, which is then parsed to keep only the small inverted synteny blocks aligning on the same chromosomes.
 The obtained small inverted synteny blocks coordinates are iteratively merged by `bedtools merge` and then size-selected to only keep large inversions (get_inversions_from_mummer.sh).
 The pipeline mainly executes the following shell commands: